canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Build the Ubuntu Core image
 ---------------------------

-Similar to before, we use ``ubuntu-image`` but this time we need to also provide the path to the custom gadget snap file:
+Similar to before, we use ``ubuntu-image`` to build the image.
+This time we also need to provide the path to the custom gadget snap file.
+We therefore need:

 - Exported store credentials
 - Signed model assertion YAML file